If you have eye discomfort, headache or vision changes that don't improve with self-care, make an appointment with your doctor.

 - List any symptoms you've been having and for how long.

-- Write down your key medical information, including other conditions with which you've been diagnosed and all medications and supplements you're taking.
+- List your key medical information, including any other medical conditions and any medications, vitamins and supplements you're taking.

-- Keep a daily log of the time you spend on activities that strain your eyes, such as working in front of a computer monitor, prolonged reading or exposure to glare.
+- Keep a daily log of the time you spend on activities that strain your eyes, such as looking at digital devices, reading and being exposed to glare.

 - Do I need any tests to confirm the diagnosis?